grafana/jsonnet-libs/mssql-mixin/README.md

-# Microsoft SQL server mixin
+# Microsoft SQL Server mixin

 The Microsoft SQL Server mixin is a set of configurable Grafana dashboards and alerts based on the Grafana Agent `mssql` integration.